 The ranking is based on student-to-faculty ratio, cost of tuition, and, perhaps most importantly, graduation and transfer rates.
 While the first two metrics are relatively easy to control, it can be harder to explain the reasons behind overall student success.
 So what are North Carolina community colleges doing right?
 And how can other community colleges tap into similar success?

-There’s a common thread to a majority of the top-performing community colleges: They have partnered with Watermark (formerly Aviso Retention) and have been leveraging their Student Success platform for an average of 5 years.
-The platform uses predictive analytics to identify at-risk students early on, then connects these individuals to the necessary resources or interventions, and improves student engagement.
-Watermark has delivered proven results nationwide in engagement, retention, persistence, and completion rates - measuring its technology’s efficacy by the number of students crossing the finish line to graduation or transferring to a four-year institution.
+The platform uses predictive analytics to identify at-risk students early on, then connects these individuals to the necessary resources or interventions, thereby improving student engagement.
+Watermark has delivered proven results nationwide in engagement, retention, persistence, and completion rates, measuring its technology’s efficacy by the number of students crossing the finish line to graduation or transferring to a four-year institution.

 For the second year in a row, SmartAsset named Brunswick Community College the nation’s number one community college.
 The school’s 82% graduation and transfer rate is part of what propelled it to the top of the list.
 How does Brunswick Community College continue to lead the pack?